 The pitfalls and uncertainties waiting for you - and how to recognise and circumvent them

-Major unconventional and future energy sources and how to become a source of guidance and insight during those discussions
+How to become a source of guidance and insight for your peers during energy discussions

-Unconventional Resources are discussed in proportion to the number or wells drilled in each resource per year and/or the class requirements and feedback.
-The course is responsive and flexible.
+Unconventional Resources are discussed in proportion to the wells drilled and investment in each resource per year and to class requirements and feedback.
+This course is oversupplied with content and hence responsive and flexible.